-- Can make arrangements to extend your stay and be away for longer than planned
+- Understand what your insurance will cover and can make arrangements to extend your stay and be away for longer than planned.

 - Where applicable, ensure you have extra supplies of any medication or medical equipment you need in case of delays such as having to self-isolate overseas.
-Remember to carry copies of prescriptions
+Remember to carry copies of prescriptions.

 OUR SHARED RESPONSIBILITY

 We have a shared responsibility to look after each other - let’s all do our bit to protect ourselves and others.
 Thank you in advance for your cooperation.

 If you are disinclined to travel: please see our cancellation terms here.

 If you have any queries regarding testing or entry requirements: please look at the relevant authorities' websites.
 For UK travellers, this is on the FCDO page here.